Stiggy-C/daisy/README.md

 can be seen from [RecentPurchaseExampleStreamingDatasetServiceTest](src/test/java/io/openenterprise/daisy/examples/RecentPurchaseExampleStreamingDatasetServiceTest.java)

 ### AbstractMachineLearningService
-This class represents the foundation of a machine learning operation running on an Apache Spark cluster.
-Spark engineers just need to extends this class and fill in the following methods to build/train machine learning model & use the built/trained model to get a prediction,
+This class contains the foundation of machine learning workflow running on an Apache Spark cluster.
+Spark engineers just need to extend this class and fill in the following methods to build/train machine learning model, store the built model to both cloud & local storage and use the built/trained model to get a prediction,

 * buildDataset(java.util.Map<java.lang.String,?>)
 * buildModel(org.apache.spark.sql.Dataset<org.apache.spark.sql.Row>, java.util.Map<java.lang.String,java.lang.Object>, io.openenterprise.daisy.spark.ml.ModelStorage)